wilfredinni/python-cheatsheet/cheatsheet/basics.md

 <base-warning>
   <base-warning-title>Test of emptiness</base-warning-title>
   <base-warning-content>
-    Test of emptiness of strings, lists, dictionaries, etc, should <b>not</b> use len, but prefer direct boolean evaluation.
+    Test of emptiness of strings, lists, dictionaries, etc., should not use
+    <code>len</code>, but prefer direct boolean evaluation.
   </base-warning-content>
 </base-warning>